josefmonje/html-css-and-basic-bootstrap/chapter3.md

 * Value assignments not required on declaration
 * Can accept default value after `||` ("or" operator) if value does not evaluate as true

-`Var` used to be the only way to declare variables.
-There are now several ways.

-`Let` allows a variable to "live" within a certain block of code instead of globally

-`Const` is used for read-only values or constants

 ### Data Types

-* null - has a value but it the value is null
-* undefined - has no assigned value
 * Number
 * String
 * Boolean
 * Object
 * *Array*
 * *Function*
+* null - has a value but the value is null
+* undefined - has no assigned value

 ```
 var length = 11                            // Number